16 Outdoor Activities You Can Try in Johor Bahru

 Option 2: Pulai Spring Golf Course

 Pulai Spring Golf Course is one of the most creatively designed and magnificent golf courses in Malaysia and was once ranked among the 50 best golf courses in the world.
 From Singapore to Pulai Spring Resort by private car is less than an hour’s drive.
 That says a lot about the 18 hole course that is a must visit, whether a golf fan or not.

 Option 3: Ponderosa Golf Course

-The club has beautiful course integrated with small ponds and trees to create a challenge and also supports night golfing as it has floodlights.
+The club has a beautiful course integrated with small ponds and trees to create a challenge and also supports night golfing as it has floodlights.

 Activity #7: Water Theme Park